7:30pm to 9:15pm

-Please note – For questions about the class, please first read our FAQ.
-Many questions are answered that have been asked before.
-However, if you find that the question you have has not been answered, please ask us via the contact form.
+Please note – If you have any further questions about the class, please first read our FAQ.
+There are many answered questions that have been asked before.
+However, if you find that the question that you have has not been answered, please feel to ask us via the contact form.

-The introduction lesson allows you to participate in the class and make an informed decision about joining.
+The introductory lesson allows you to participate in the class and make an informed decision about joining.
 The instructor will be available on that day to answer any questions that you may have.

 Members of the school all pay a monthly tuition fee, however, if you would like to trial the class, you are welcome to with a pre-confirmed session.